Best German Watch Brands in 2021

 Glashütte Original Senator Seventies Panorama Date

 The Glasshütte Original Senator Seventies is an unusual shape that many will recognise from a distance It is again a very simple and clean design, but a little more refined and elegant than many others in this list.

 The automatic movement is made by Glasshutte themselves, and has a power reserve of around 40 hours.
 The rest of the watch is classic in design with rectangular hour markers, and silver hands, with the only complication being a large date window at 4 o’clock.

 Other Glasshütte Original Models

 Sinn are a little unusual in the watch world, as they prefer to sell their watches direct to the public.
-They were founded by former aviator, Helmut Sinn back in 1963, focusing on cockpit blocks and pilot chronographs.
+They were founded by former aviator, Helmut Sinn back in 1963, focusing on cockpit blocks and pilot watches.
 He since expanded the offerings significantly and then sold the business to the current owners in 1994.

 They are still based in Frankfurt am Main, in Germany and only producing watches inside the country.
 However, they have opened up sales to other outlets besides being direct, with select watch sellers now able to stock them.